BradleyMatera/Star-Wars-Themed-React-App/README.md

 - **Button Component**: A reusable button component with primary and secondary styles.
 - **Form Component**: A form component for adding posts, including input fields for post title and description.
-- **Header Component**: A header component featuring a logo, search bar, and user/settings icons.
+- **Header Component**: A header component featuring a logo, search bar, user/settings icons, and a header image.
 - **Left-side Navigation Component**: A navigation component with links to Newsfeed, Messages, and Watch sections.
 - **AdCard Component**: An advertisement card component displaying ads with images, titles, and subtitles.
 - **PostCard Component**: A post card component for displaying user posts, including avatars, titles, descriptions, and comments.
+- **UserStats Component**: A user statistics component displaying the number of posts, comments, and likes.

 ## Components

 ### Button Component

-- Dynamic using props (initially) and later refactored to remove props for styling.
+- Dynamic using props to apply primary and secondary styles.
-- Styled professionally using CSS-in-JS.
+- Styled using CSS-in-JS.

 ### Form Component

 - Includes input fields for post title and description.
-- Styled with CSS-in-JS and ensures proper functionality.
+- Styled with CSS-in-JS for professional appearance.

 ### Header Component

-- Includes a logo, search feature with an icon, and avatar and settings icons (using React Icons).
+- Includes a logo, search feature with an icon, avatar and settings icons (using React Icons), and a header image.
-- Gradient background with responsive and professional styling.
+- Gradient background with responsive styling.

 ### Left-side Navigation Component